mapuya19/subwaydle/README.md

-# Subwaydle-Remastered
+# Subwaydle Remastered

 A fork of the Wordle-inspired NYC Subway daily puzzle game.
 Modified for real transit enthusiasts by prioritizing direct, efficient transit paths.

 Contains some source code lifted from the [open-source clone](https://github.com/cwackerfuss/word-guessing-game) by Hannah Park.
-Subwaydle is a static JavaScript app, written using Create React App with React, Sass, Semantic UI React and Mapbox.
+Subwaydle Remastered is a static JavaScript app, written using Create React App with React, Sass, Semantic UI React and Mapbox.
 A few Ruby scripts were written to generate JSON data files used by the app.

 See the original live at https://www.subwaydle.com